Equilibrium Refinement through Negotiation in Binary Voting: Games for Binary Aggregation

-In this section we present the model of a strategic game played by voters involved in a collective decision-making problem on binary issues.
-The players' strategies consist of all binary ballots and players' preferences are expressed in the form of a goal that is interpreted on the outcomes of the aggregation (i.e., the collective decision), and by an explicit payoff function for each player $i$, yielding to $i$ a real number at each profile and encoding, intuitively, the material value he would receive, should that profile of votes occur.
-Given a set of issues $\I$, let $\PS=\{p_1,\dots,p_m\}$ contain one propositional atom for each issue in $\I$ and $\L_\PS$ be the propositional language constructed by closing $\PS$ under a functionally complete set of Boolean connectives (e.g., $\set{\neg, \wedge}$).
+In this section we present a model of a strategic interaction played by voters involved in a collective decision-making problem on binary issues.
+Players' strategies consist of all binary ballots on the set of issues, and the outcome of the game is obtained by aggregating the individual ballots by means of a given aggregator.
+Players' preferences are expressed in the form of a simple goal that is interpreted on the outcomes of the aggregation (i.e., the collective decision), and by an explicit payoff function for each player $i$, yielding to $i$ a real number at each profile and encoding, intuitively, the material value $i$ would receive, should that profile of votes occur.
+We study the existence of equilibria of these games, paying particular attention to the truthful and efficient ones.